yingzhengv5/PetBlog/README.md

 Welcome to the PetBlog web app!
-Here, you can explore interesting stories about pets with their images, edit and delete posts,and view all posts.
+Here, you can explore interesting stories about pets with their images, edit and delete posts, and view all posts.

 ## Running the Project